-An ECL of £0.1m has been recognised against trade receivables the Group's financial statements for the ECL for the year ended 31 March 2024 on its trade receivables.
-For trade receivables, the Group applies a simplified approach to calculating ECL: A loss allowance, based on lifetime ECLs at each reporting date, is recognised.
+An ECL of £0.1m has been recognised against trade receivables for the ECL in the year on its trade receivables.
+For trade receivables, the Company applies a simplified approach to calculating ECL: A loss allowance, based on lifetime ECLs at each reporting date, is recognised.
 To correctly reflect the current economic environment, the Company has established a provision matrix which completes a risk assessment based upon commercial risk and liquidity risk.